Full-text search

 Mediation is an alternative, out-of-court procedure for conflict resolution.
 The mediator accompanies and guides the parties in finding a solution.
 The aim is to find a lasting solution that is based on the interests of the parties and is acceptable to all.
 A prerequisite for mediation is that all parties agree to it.
 Mediation can be particularly beneficial when the personal relationship between the parties plays an important role in the long term.

-Mediation and Real Estate
+Mediation and real estate

-Mediation and Inheritance
+Mediation and heirs

-• Inheritance disputes can be prevented if the testator settles the allocation of assets with the heirs in good time by means of mediation.
+• Inheritance disputes can be prevented if the testator, as part of a mediation, arranges an allocation of assets with the heirs in good time.

-• Conflicts in business succession can be resolved through mediation.
+• Conflicts in business succession can be resolved through mediation

-Mediation in organisations and companies
+Mediation in organizations and companies

-• The performance of management bodies such as boards of directors or cities or municipalities suffers from conflicts.
-Mediation is used to reveal interests, define strategies and work out constructive solutions.Teams suffering from leadership problems or mobbing can get out of it by means of mediation.
+• The performance of governing bodies such as boards of directors or cities and municipalities suffers from conflicts.
+Through mediation, interests are disclosed, strategies defined, and constructive solutions developed.